zisispa/languageschooltest/README.md

 ## About this Project

-This is a Student System Project implemented with Laravel.In this project can manage many points of a school system.
-More specifically it can manage students, teachers, classes, announcements and grades.
+This is a School and Classroom Management System, implemented with Laravel.
+Through the system, the user can manage teachers, classes, announcements and grades.
+The administrator can create teacher accounts and enable them to manage their classes and students, and put up grades and announcements.
+Students can log in and check their announcements and grades.
+They can also email teachers.

 ## Technologies